-TRICARE Dental Program is a voluntary dental plan available to National Guard or Reserve members who aren’t on active duty and are not covered by Transitional Assistance Management Program (TAMP).
+TRICARE Dental Program is a voluntary dental plan available to National Guard or Reserve members who aren’t on active duty and are not covered by the Transitional Assistance Management Program (TAMP).
 It also covers the service member’s family members.

 It’s also available for family members of active duty service members.
 Like TRICARE Prime, it’s automatic if you’re on active duty.

-Covered services include typical dental services, such as exams, cleanings, fillings, oral surgery, orthodontics and braces.
+Covered services include typical dental services, such as exams, cleanings, fillings, oral surgery, orthodontics, and braces.

 Monthly premiums are as follows:

-Cost sharing percentages are available on the TRICARE Dental Program cost sharing page.
-There is no cost sharing for routine checkups, but more complicated procedures can require a contribution of between 20% and 50% of the total cost.
+Cost-sharing percentages are available on the TRICARE Dental Program cost-sharing page.
+There is no cost-sharing for routine checkups, but more complicated procedures can require a contribution of between 20% and 50% of the total cost.
 The maximum benefit is $1,500 per person per year.

 Until 2019, military retirees were eligible for TRICARE Dental.
 However, that changed, when the military transitioned retirees to the Federal Employees Dental and Vision Insurance Program, or simply FEDVIP Dental is available for the following:

 - Retired service members.